nico3333fr/CSP-useful/README.md

 3. All notifications will come without doing anything (yes, I’m lazy)
 4. Yay, you know where you have to make some cleanup

-Moreother, if you don’t have the time to clean it, setting up CSP policy will avoid bad old styles from breaking the nice/clean new design.
+Moreother, if you don't have the time to clean it, setting up CSP policy will avoid bad old styles from breaking the nice/clean new design.
 Or it will tell you when contributors are doing shit on the website.

 ### To migrate a website to HTTPS